Record crowd for World Cup start in Philippines

 Hometown fans booed Towns every time he had the ball early in the game but the Minnesota Timberwolves player led the Dominican Republic with 26 points, mostly on free throws drawn by bullying his way to the hoop.

-Philippines President Ferdinand Marcos Jr watched the game on the opening day of the tournament's 19th edition that will run until Sept.
-10.
+Philippines President Ferdinand Marcos Jr watched the game on the opening day of the tournament's 19th edition that will run until Sep10.

 Prior to the Philippines' defeat at the 52,000-seat Arena, Italy dominated Angola to win 81-67 in the closing minutes, with Simone Fontecchio leading their attack with 19 points.